bpholden/UCSC-ipython-demo/README.md

     git clone https://github.com/ipython/ipython-in-depth

-You can star the IPython terminal application at the command line with:
+You can start the IPython terminal application at the command line with:

     ipython